45ACC/45ACC.github.io/excursion.md

 * [WA Shipwrecks Museum](https://visit.museum.wa.gov.au/shipwrecks) - donation for entry.
 Features stunning recovered hull of VOC Batavia.
 * [WA Maritime Museum](https://visit.museum.wa.gov.au/maritime).
 Visually impressive building, is it a snail or a sail?
 Features HMAS Ovens submarine on display.
 * [The Ferris Wheel](https://touristwheelfremantle.com.au/prices) - relaxing views over the city, 12$ ticket.
+* Bathers Beach.
+An inner city beach in Fremantle, if you want to take a swim before dinner.
+* [Fremantle Fallen Sailors and Soldiers War Memorial](https://vwma.org.au/explore/memorials/2815).
+Large memorial overlooking the city of Fremantle, with views over the ocean.
+The park is a calm place to relax for some time.